Installing Spring Cloud Services for VMware Tanzu

 Note: If you are using a private Certificate Authority to generate SSL certificates, see Using a Private Certificate Authority below.

-In the Installation Dashboard of Pivotal Cloud Foundry (PCF) Operations Manager, click Import a Product on the left sidebar to upload the Spring Cloud Services
+In the Installation Dashboard of Ops Manager, click Import a Product on the left sidebar to upload the Spring Cloud Services file.

 In the left sidebar, under Spring Cloud Services, click the + button next to the version number.